deniscovei/Photocad_v2/README.md

 \
 **CROP**\
 Crop the current selection.
-The image is automatically selected all after a succesful crop.
+The whole size of the image is automatically selected after a succesful crop.

 \
 **APPLY \<parameter\>**\